-- What kind of documents need to service as proof of legality (article 9h) - How is 'plot' defined in practice, if it needs to be "homogeneous in nature"? - As far as we've understood it is possible to upload all polygons that could potentially be in a batch, to allow for a large silo to deliver to different destinations, but what exactly makes a batch that needs a separate Due Diligence statement? - Will aggregated country approaches in producing countries be accepted as -part of the proof, such as the upcoming ViSeC traceability system in Argentina?
+- What kind of documents need to service as proof of legality (article 9h) - How is 'plot' defined in practice, if it needs to be "homogeneous in nature"? - As far as we've understood it is possible to upload all polygons that could potentially be in a batch, to allow for a large silo to deliver to different destinations, but what exactly makes a batch that needs a separate Due Diligence statement? - Will aggregated country approaches in producing countries be accepted by competent authorities as -part of the -proof, such as the upcoming ViSeC traceability system in Argentina?

 The answers to these questions will influence to some extent the type of solutions companies can implement.
 What written proofs the EU member state Competent Authorities -who should do sample checks on compliance - expect exactly, is not known yet and urgent as the sector should prepare to be ready before the deadline: 30 December 2024.
 A shared digital space should be sought for key information on what written proof is needed, as it is key information for any producer, standard, trader/operator or downstream company.
-We will keep you posted on developments in next versions of this guidance.